The-AI-Alliance/.github/profile/README.md

 ## Model Context Protocol and Tooling Ecosystem

 MCP from Anthropic is quickly becoming an industry standard for agentic tool-calling and data interactions.
 The AI Alliance is striving to advance this protocol and establish a robust set of tooling around it to enable broad, high value trusted use in production.
-Here is a start of that:

 <div class="table-wrapper">
   <table>